-A rabbit-obsessed narrator makes an owl increasingly irate by refusing to play by the rules of a conventional alphabet book.
+In this chaotic 2020 picture book, a rabbit-obsessed narrator makes an owl increasingly irate by refusing to play by the rules of a conventional alphabet book.
 Every entry is about bunnies, from "delightful, dynamic, daredevil rabbits" to "xylophone rabbits and rabbits on drums!"
-Readers will pore over scenes of bunnies at the circus, in a tiny town, at the museum, even in a motorcycle gang.
+Readers will pore over scenes of bunnies at the circus, in a tiny town, at the museum, and cheering on rabbit superstars at a concert.

 Weirder than Fiction (2021) is a hand-painted carousel pop-up book inspired by the Caxton Club publication Chicago by the Book - specifically, entry 43, which describes the sci-fi/fantasy pulp magazine Weird Tales.
 This one-of-a-kind artist book opens into a diorama of two Chicago two-flat apartments across the street from one another; the apartments are visible to each other through the real stained glass windows embedded in their walls.